kellyz02/cromwell-analysis-import/README.md

 # cromwell-analysis-import
-Based on the manual cleanup process created by Jenna Liebe, the automation seeks to save time and reduce errors.
+Based on the previous manual cleanup process, this automation seeks to save time and reduce errors.
 The automation was developed with JavaScript using Azure Functions, which makes it serverless.
 It consists of one “Function App”, <redacted>, which groups two